All You Need to Know About German Watches

 Founded in 1861, Junghans produced not only watches of their own.
 They also supplied their movements to other manufacturers, notably Alpina.

 A considerable part of the company’s products were clocks.
-Junghans made everything from small table or travel clocks up to wall and mantel ones.
+Junghans made everything from a small table or travel clocks up to wall and mantel ones.
 The clocks were sold under a variety of trademarks, often depending on the intended market.

 In 1949, Junghans designed its own chronograph movement – the J88.
 They became one of the very, very few German companies to have achieved that.